 Following the 2018 Chemnitz riots, the band organized a concert protesting xenophobic violence under the hashtag #wirsindmehr (#wearemore).
 The concert received national attention.

 After various successful musical collaborations stretching back to 2007, frontman Felix Kummer (1989-) released his first solo album Kiox in 2019, which includes a song featuring celebrated German singer Max Raabe (1962-).

 Learn German with Wunderbla 🇩🇪

 The 2016 song Stitches is performed by German YouTube stars Die Lochis (2011-2019).
 It’s a parody of an original song by Shawn Mendes (1998-).

 Die Lochis are twins Heiko and Roman Lochmann (1999-).
 Their YouTube channel has seen them share various aspects of their transition to adulthood with their millions of fans.
 Seems totally healthy.

 The pair began recording their own songs in 2013.
 Lieblingslied (2016) is one of their most popular.
-Their second film Take Over – Voll Vertauscht will come to movie theaters in 2020.
+Their second film Take Over – Voll Vertauscht came to movie theaters in 2020.

 4) 99 Luftballons, Nena, 1983

 Let’s jump back 40 years with the international hit 99 Luftballons (1983), known in English as 99 Red Balloons, by German new-wave group Nena (active 1982-1987).
 It was written by the band’s guitarist, Carlo Karges (1951-2002).

 Released six years before the fall of the Berlin Wall, the song encapsulated the feeling of a whole generation in a divided Germany toward the end of the Cold War.